 19) Butter And Cheese Pasta

 If you have pasta, this is the most economical comfort meal I know.
 If you have it, add black pepper.
-Toss hot noodles with butter and grated parmesan.
-Adding frozen peas or spinach at the end feels like less of a dorm room meal (no offense to dorm rooms).
+Hot noodles tossed with butter and parmesan cheese.
+Adding frozen peas or spinach at the end makes it feel less like a dorm room meal (no offense to dorm rooms).
 It is quiet food: uncomplicated, cozy, and hard to dislike.

 20) Gnocchi Skillet

 What about those packages of shelf-stable or refrigerated gnocchi?
-They’re a minor miracle.
-Pan-sear until crisp spots develop, then add spinach and a splash of cream, or a spoonful of pesto if available.
-It’s nice to know that even just butter and salt work, which is something to lean on for those, “there’s nothing in the house” nights.
-Dit smaak asof jy meer moeite ingesit het as wat jy eintlik gedoen het.
+They are a minor miracle.
+Pan-sear until golden and crispy, then add spinach and a splash of cream, or a spoonful of pesto if you have it.
+It’s nice to know that even just butter and salt work, which is something to lean on for those “there’s nothing in the house” nights.
+It tastes like you put in way more effort than you really did.

 21) Chicken Dumpling Soup

 Dinner is practically sorted if you have dumplings in the freezer.
-Simmer broth (boxed is fine), add dumplings, and throw in greens at the end.
-Add seasoning such as soy sauce, chili crisp, or a little bit of salt.
+Simmer broth (boxed is fine), add dumplings, and throw in “> greens at the end.
+Add some seasoning like soy sauce, chili crisp, or just a little bit of salt.
 It’s a simple bowl of comfort that will make your entire home smell inviting.

 22) Hot Dogs And Slaw